My-joy-in-code/DOSCommand/README.md

 Changes:
 - Using codepage value (default 850 instead of Ansi) for encoding/decoding
-- The timeout is realized within the DosThread instead of via timer
+- The timeout is realized within the DosThread and not via a timer
 - Code added to read the last bytes of stdout after the process has ended

 # TurboPack DOSCommand